Our Best Beaches: California

-The vast area of Monterey Bay was designated the Monterey Bay National Marine Sanctuary in 1992, and these waters stretch almost 300 miles north to south.
+The vast area of Monterey Bay was designated the Monterey Bay National Marine Sanctuary in 1992, and these waters stretch almost 300 miles (482 km) north to south.
 It’s your typical central coast shoreline: rocky, grand and beautiful.
-People flock here for surfing, diving, snorkeling, and camping.
+People flock here for surfing, diving, snorkeling and camping.
 For a family beach day, Del Monte Beach in Monterey or Santa Cruz is your ticket.
-If you want to contemplate nature, the Salinas River National Wildlife Refuge encompasses sand dunes, pickle weed salt marshes, river lagoons, riverines and a saline pond—with only limited facilities including a parking lot and footpaths.
+If you want to contemplate nature, the Salinas River National Wildlife Refuge features sand dunes, pickle weed salt marshes, river lagoons, riverines and a saline pond—with only limited facilities including a parking lot and footpaths.

 San Francisco – San Francisco County

-Though Ocean Beach isn’t really known for its typical summertime beach days, this 3.5-mile, spacious stretch of beach is perfect for strolling, running and hiking around, and includes the Sutro Baths and Presidio.
+Though Ocean Beach (not to be confused with Ocean Beach San Diego) isn’t really known for its typical summertime beach days, this 3.5-mile (5.6 km), spacious stretch of beach is perfect for strolling, running and hiking around, and includes the Sutro Baths and Presidio.
 But this part of the Pacific Ocean can get tumultuous, angry and downright life-threatening, with huge swells, cold water and sweeping currents.
 Skilled surfers tackle the waves here—a thrilling scene in the right conditions.
-Around the corner, Fort Point once protected San Francisco harbor from Confederate and foreign attack during and after the American Civil War.
+Around the corner, Fort Point National Historic Site once protected San Francisco harbor from Confederate and foreign attacks during and after the American Civil War.
 Now, not only is it a great tourist attraction, but it’s also the site of one of California’s most elusive and infamous under-the-radar surf spots, beneath the Golden Gate Bridge.
-You can even camp in view of the bridge at small-but-scenic Kirby Cove campground.
+You can even camp in view of the bridge at small-but-scenic Kirby Cove Campground.

 Point Reyes National Seashore - Marin County